 This returned just over 1,200 papers.
 The trend in electronic publication data is shown in the following figure.
 Notice in particular the significant increase in the number of publications from 2017/2018 onwards, coinciding with the introduction of the Convolutional Neural Network (CNN) design, other neural network designs such as U-Net (for image medical image segmentation), and indeed the invention of transformer architecture based large language models such as BERT.

-BERTopic topic modeling of ophthalmology papers
+BERTopic topic modelling of ophthalmology papers

 However, clearly these research papers embody so much more information about exactly how artificial intelligence has begun to influence ophthalmology.
-It seemed clear that this would be an excellent candidate for a topic modeling exercise.
+It seemed clear that this would be an excellent candidate for a topic modelling exercise.

 Furthermore, as is almost always the case in data science and machine learning, it’s much easier to understand exactly what’s going on when we have some form of data visualization that we can refer to.
-And so, perhaps I could produce a visualization that efficiently reflected the themes and topics that my topic modeling exercise revealed.
+And so, perhaps I could produce a visualization that efficiently reflected the themes and topics that my topic modelling exercise revealed.

-Topic Modeling
+Topic Modelling

-Topic modeling is a form of text analysis used in natural language processing (NLP) and machine learning that identifies patterns and themes across a collection of documents.
+Topic modelling is a form of text analysis used in natural language processing (NLP) and machine learning that identifies patterns and themes across a collection of documents.
 Essentially, it is a method for uncovering the underlying topics or concepts present in a large body of text.

-Clustering Similar Content: Instead of reading each document individually, topic modeling groups documents based on similarities in their content.
+Clustering Similar Content: Instead of reading each document individually, topic modelling groups documents based on similarities in their content.
 For instance, in a set of news articles, it might find clusters of articles about politics, sports, or finance.

-Dimensionality Reduction: It usually helps the interpretation (and visualization) of topic modeling to reduce the complexity of the data (large texts) into more manageable clusters or topics.
+Dimensionality Reduction: It usually helps the interpretation (and visualization) of topic modelling to reduce the complexity of the data (large texts) into more manageable clusters or topics.
 This makes it easier to process and analyze large datasets.

 Interpreting Topics: The output of a topic model is typically a list of topics, each represented by a cluster of words.
 Interpreting these topics usually requires human judgment, as the algorithm only knows about word frequencies, not the meaning of the words.
 Of course, as we’ll come to see, BERTopic allows us to introduce a large language model into our pipeline and have it interpret the topics for us automatically.